Frequently Asked Questions (FAQ)

 Q17.
 Do I need to have a big following to get signed?

-No. We do not sign artists based on follower count or social media numbers.
-Our focus is always on the music first — its quality, originality, and long-term potential.
+It’s quality, originality, and long term potential.
 If your work fits Axent’s quality and vision, it will be considered regardless of your current audience size.

 A strong identity matters more than a large following.